|MEETING PLACE:||Harry Reid International Airport, Las Vegas, NV|

 - Skilled professional guide service

-- Sleep Kit (sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet and pillow)
+- Sleep Kit (sleeping bag with liner, deluxe 3-inch thick air-filled sleeping pad, sheet and pillow)

 - Personal flotation device (PFD) which must be worn at all times on the river in compliance with National Park Service regulations